ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.2018.md

 ![User Registry definitions in the Catalog](./images/manager-user-registry-edit.png)

-Select the and click Save button.
+Click on the checkbox for the SampleAuthURL and click Save button.

 ![Select the User Registry](./images/manager-user-registry-select.png)

 Now, let's take configure the security for the API.
 In the Manager, click on Develop menu, import the fakemagento API.
-This is the  initial API to wrok with an is available in the materials folder.
+This is the initial API to work with an is available in the materials folder.
 It is version 1.0.
 Now, we can edit the Security Definitions section, and Add the Basic Authentication, click on Add.
 Enter
 >Name: BA
 <BR>Type: Select Basic